webplatform/docs-wpd/Projects/editors_guide/index.md

 **** https://www.w3.org/Bugs/Public/query.cgi?product* webplatform.org
 **** [PULL CONTENT FROM: http://docs.webplatform.org/wiki/WPD:Bugzilla_Guidelines]
 **** [PULL CONTENT FROM: http://docs.webplatform.org/wiki/WPD:Filing_Bugs]
-* Step 3: Become familiar with the wiki
+=Step 3: Become familiar with the wiki=
 ** If you can't wait, start contributing.
 **** http://docs.webplatform.org/wiki/WPD:Getting_Started
 The Getting Started page is the primary resource that contributors can use to edit the site.
 Make sure the Getting Started page links to the wiki syntax page.
 Make sure contributors understand Step 4, how to add comments and flag pages.